adamcooke/keyman/README.md

 number of servers & users.
 It is designed to provide easy access to ensure that you can revoke & grant access to appropriate people on multiple servers.

-**Please Note: this utility is somewhat un-tested and not currently used in any production environment.
-Your mileage may vary and we recommend testing in a non-production environment prior to use.**

 ## Installation

 To install, just install the Rubygem.